 What is orthomolecular psychiatry?

-Orthomolecular psychiatry is the use of nutrients, vitamins and supplements to treat mental health disorders and issues.
+Orthomolecular psychiatry is the use of nutrients, vitamins supplements and detoxification methods to treat mental health disorders and issues.
 The reason behind this form of practice is to correct biochemical imbalances without the use of drug treatment; it is suggested that the methods used will have the same therapeutic effects as prescribed mental health medication.
 Orthomolecular psychiatry revolves around the use of appropriate natural body substances which will change a person's biochemistry accordingly.

 Orthomolecular psychiatry info